 03 of 10

 Easy to grow, this annual bloom has a full, compact shape and works best in full sun.
-It blooms repeatedly from late summer to mid-fall, making it an ideal choice for migrating hummingbirds, and the blooms can be pink, red, orange, yellow, white or multi-colored.
-This flower is also suitable for seasonal containers.
+It blooms repeatedly from late summer to mid-fall, making it an ideal choice for migrating hummingbirds, and the blooms can be pink, red, orange, yellow, white, or multi-colored.
+This flower is also suitable for seasonal containers and planters.

 04 of 10